evanrosa/portfolio-v2/_posts/etl-pipeline-kafka-airflow-sqlmesh-bigquery-superset.md

 ---
-title: "Building a Real ETL Pipeline with Kafka, Airflow, SQLMesh, BigQuery, and Superset — Step by Step"
+title: "Building a Real ETL Pipeline with Kafka, SQLMesh, BigQuery, and Superset — Step by Step"
 coverImage: "/assets/blog/batch-sqlMesh-kafka-bq-superset/cover.png"
 date: "2025-05-19"
 modifiedDate: "2025-05-19"
-excerpt: "This detailed tutorial shows you how to build a full batch ETL pipeline using Kafka, Airflow, SQLMesh, BigQuery, and Superset.
+excerpt: "This detailed tutorial shows you how to build a full batch ETL pipeline using Kafka, SQLMesh, BigQuery, and Superset.
 Learn how to set it up, how the tools work, and why this stack gives you scalable, testable data workflows."
 tags:
   [
     "data engineering",
     "ETL pipeline",
     "Kafka",
-    "Airflow",
     "SQLMesh",
     "BigQuery",
     "Superset",